 Interest on funds held on deposit is included when receivable and the amount can be measured reliably by the charity, this is normally upon notification of the interest paid or payable by the bank.
-Dividends are recognised once the dividend has been declared and notification has been received of the dividend due.
-This is normally upon notification by the investment advisor of the dividend yield of the investment portfolio.
+Dividends are recognised once the dividend has been received.
 Income from Government Securities is recognised when it is received.